iltuoconsulenteit/DocCropper-Test/README.md

 - Compiles all processed images into a single **PDF**, arranging up to four per page
 - Supports portrait or landscape page orientation; when using two images per page, landscape arranges them horizontally
 - Images can be scaled per page: fill the cell, keep original size or apply a custom percentage
+- A margin is always kept around each image so they don't run into the edges when printed

 ---